Take a break from the stress of the season by booking a trip to some of Europe’s famous Christmas markets this year.

 Related: Combine a classic Mediterranean cruise with the festive magic of Christmas.

-Whether you are planning in November for December 2015, or you are already thinking about Christmas 2016, a trip to Christmas markets around the world is the perfect way to get into the spirit of the season.
+Whether you're planning in November for December 2018, or you're already thinking about Christmas 2019, a trip to Christmas markets around the world is the perfect way to get into the spirit of the season.

 You can pick up unique gifts for friends and family, as well as sampling some of the best local produce around.